matteo-grimaldi/knative-intro-tutorial/README.md

 As *green* happend to be latest revision it has been tagged with name `lastest` in addition to `green`.

-Let us use the tag names for easier identification of the revision and perform traffic distribution amongst them.

 ## Applying Blue-Green Deployment Pattern